Written byRivers Wong

 Firstly, let's take a look at a typical question from the Apple community:

 I have run a First Aid and get the following "The volume Macintosh HD was found corrupt and needs to be repaired".
 I do a cmd R boot up and run First Aid and everything comes back OK.
 However when I restart and do another First Aid in Disk Utility I get the same "The volume Macintosh HD was found corrupt and needs to be repaired".
 I've been through this a number of times now.

-Just like this user, when your Mac computer failed to boot up, you may try to verify and fix the Macintosh HD volume with First Aid in Recovery Mode.
+Just like this user, when your Mac won't turn on, you may try to verify and fix the Macintosh HD volume with First Aid in macOS Recovery mode.
 But sometimes Disk Utility just stopped repairing Macintosh HD.
 Your attempt may end up with an error message "The volume Macintosh HD was found corrupt and needs to be repaired" or sometimes followed by "File system check exit code is 8".
 What does this mean?
 What to do if Disk Utility found Macintosh HD volume corrupted and needs to be repaired?
 How to fix "The volume Macintosh HD was found corrupt and needs to be repaired" error without losing data?
 Keep reading.

 Most of the time, chances are very good that the drive is dying and you need to back up data on this drive as soon as possible and as much as possible.

-Solution 1: Fix this issue in Recovery Mode
+Solution 1: Fix this issue in macOS Recovery mode

 If the Macintosh HD volume was found corrupt by Disk Utility and asking to be repaired, you should follow its suggestion and have a try.
-Though you may have tried to fix the corrupted Macintosh HD in Recovery Mode, why not give it another try?
+Though you may have tried to fix the corrupted Macintosh HD in macOS Recovery mode, why not give it another try?

-Step 1: Restart the Mac into Recovery Mode by holding down the Command+R keys till you hear the startup chime.
+Step 1: Restart the Mac into macOS Recovery mode by holding down the Command+R keys till you hear the startup chime.